A canker sore in the throat can be painful. However, home remedies, such as sucking an ice cube or using a saltwater gargle, may provide relief.

 Both canker sores and cold sores are small, painful lesions that cause a burning or tingling sensation.

-However, canker sores appear inside the mouth while cold sores appear outside it, usually around the lips.
+However, canker sores appear inside the mouth or on the throat, while cold sores appear outside the mouth, usually around the lips.

 The herpes simplex virus causes cold sores.
 They are contagious and spread through close contact, such as kissing or sharing a drink.
 Canker sores are not contagious.